Giants Stadium

-Eight years after Giants Stadium opened, it gained a second major tenant.
-The Jets' lease at Shea Stadium, the home of the New York Mets, had expired at the end of the 1983 season and team owner Leon Hess was having trouble negotiating terms of a new lease to stay in Queens.
-The city of New York was unwilling to agree to his terms and Hess decided to move the Jets to the Meadowlands permanently (the team previously played a regular season game there in 1977).
+Eight years after opening Giants Stadium gained a second team as The Jets' Shea Stadium lease expired at the end of the 1983 season and team owner Leon Hess was having trouble negotiating terms of a new lease to stay in Queens.
+New York City was unwilling to agree to his terms and Hess decided to move the Jets to the Meadowlands permanently (the team previously played a regular season game there in 1977).
 Their first game in Giants Stadium was on September 6, 1984.
 With the Jets now playing at the stadium, the grounds crew needed to find a way to set their games apart from Giants games and make them more inviting for their fans and eventually came up with a series of green and white banners and coverings that were hung over the field-level blue walls that circled the stadium and (later) the four entrance gates outside the stadium.
 The Jets also called the stadium "The Meadowlands" for their games.

 The sharing of the stadium by both the Giants and Jets enabled it to break a record that had long been held by Chicago's Wrigley Field.
 Entering the 2003 season, its 28th, Giants Stadium had played host to 364 NFL games, second only to the 365 played at Wrigley by the Chicago Bears in their 50 seasons there.
 The Giants' season opening game with the St. Louis Rams tied the record, and the following week the Jets' home opener against the Miami Dolphins broke it.

 Giants Stadium was also home to the New York Cosmos, a professional soccer team of the North American Soccer League (1968–84), that attracted record crowds during the late 1970s.
 The stadium was later home to another soccer team, the New York/New Jersey MetroStars (now the New York Red Bulls) of Major League Soccer, who played there from 1996 to 2009.

 Giants Stadium closed following the 2009 NFL season following the construction of MetLife Stadium in the surrounding parking lot.
 The stadium's final event was the January 3, 2010, game featuring the Jets hosting the Cincinnati Bengals on Sunday Night Football.
 Demolition of the structure began a month after the game and was completed on August 10, 2010.
 The New York Giants and New York Jets both moved to MetLife Stadium in 2010.

 History

 Giants Stadium was the first major league sporting venue in New Jersey (though the Brooklyn Dodgers had played seven home games at Roosevelt Stadium in Jersey City in 1956 and 1957), and its success, along with that of the Giants in the 1980s was a major impetus behind increased pride and enthusiasm among New Jersey residents.

+The stadiums' modernist design was heavily inspired by Arrowhead Stadium.
+The firm Kivett and Myers, architects of both stadiums, specifically borrowed the overall layout, intimacy and exterior spiral ramps of Arrowhead and enhanced those features.